Director, Center for Advocacy and Dispute Resolution

 She also assisted in the implementation of the federally funded Drug and Gang House Enforcement Section pilot program.
 In the DGHES unit, MacLachlan worked closely with the Chicago Police Department in investigating and prosecuting Chicago property owners and managers who permitted illegal gang or narcotics activity to occur on their property.
 As a result of her efforts, MacLachlan was invited to present on this topic at international municipal attorneys conferences.

 MacLachlan was later promoted to senior trial supervisor for the Mayor's License Commission, overseeing a staff of 16 attorneys, law clerks, and support staff.
 In this capacity MacLachlan investigated and prosecuted narcotic and other vice-related violations of state statute and municipal ordinance under the Liquor Control Act, resulting in the revocation of liquor and other business-related licenses issued by the City of Chicago.
 This position also involved extensive client counseling, trial training of junior attorneys and law clerks, trial and negotiation strategies, and the overseeing of all litigation handled by the unit.

-MacLachlan currently teaches a popular Animal Law course, is the faculty advisor to the Animal Law Society (SALDF), and has coached John Marshall teams to five first-place awards in the last four years at the Animal Advocacy Closing Argument Competition at Harvard Law School.
-MacLachlan also teaches International Negotiation and Mediation, Trial Advocacy, and oversees the school's new LLM in Trial Advocacy and Dispute Resolution program.
-She is also a member of the Board of Directors for the Animal Legal Defense Fund.
+MacLachlan currently teaches a popular Animal Law course, is the faculty advisor to the Animal Law Society (SALDF), and has coached John Marshall teams to five first-place awards at the Animal Advocacy Closing Argument Competition at Harvard Law School.
+MacLachlan also teaches Transnational Legal Negotiation and Mediation, Trial Advocacy, and oversees the school's new LLM in Trial Advocacy and Dispute Resolution program.
+She is also the Vice President of the Illinois State Native American Bar Association and a former member of the Board of Directors for the Animal Legal Defense Fund.

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.